The History of Google Algorithm Updates

 What to Expect from Future Google Algorithm Updates

 If there’s one thing Google isn’t, it’s boring.
 Google always has SEOs and marketers on their toes waiting for the next big algorithm update.
-By understanding past updates, we can gather where Google is headed.
+By understanding past updates the history of Google algorithm updates, we can gather where Google they may be is headed.
 I hope you’ve noticed a very simple trend here by now – Google wants to provide their users with the best possible experience, and if we provide that, they will reward us.

 That’s easier said than done.
 You can probably understand the saying “SEO isn’t one-and-done” now, since there are always constantly moving parts.
 If you need any support with making Google happy, contact us or view some of the companies we’ve provided real results for.